-A popular question I receive is whether one has to exercise to lose weight or do IIFYM (Flexible Dieting).
+As a nutritional coach, a very popular question I receive is whether one has to exercise to lose weight when tracking macros (flexible dieting).

 The simple answer is NO. Exercise isn’t required to lose weight and you can be successful with flexible dieting even if you don’t do any exercise.

 In fact, this is one of the biggest and oldest myths surrounding weight loss, which can leave many powerless to ever think they can make a change because of their loathing of exercise or their physical capacity to do much exercise.